5 examples of gamification that make Duolingo the best at user retention

 leaderboard gamification features

-#5 Streaks give users a reason to come back.
+#5 Streaks give users a reason to come back

 duolingo examples of gamification